ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/content_aware_cache.md

    Address:  1.2.3.4
 ```

-You can also use the [Ibexa Cloud CLI](https://cli.ibexa.co/) (which has same command as the Platform.sh CLI) to find [the endpoint](https://docs.platform.sh/domains/steps/dns.html):
+You can also use the [Ibexa Cloud CLI](https://cli.ibexa.co/) (which has the same command as the Platform.sh CLI) to find [the endpoint](https://docs.platform.sh/domains/steps/dns.html):

 ```bash
     ibexa_cloud environment:info edge_hostname